13 Best Hiking Trails near Nashville, TN

 At the trailhead, make a stop at Walter Criley Visitor Center.
 In addition to restrooms and natural history exhibits, you can obtain the local bird checklist and trail maps.
 The center also supports environmental education programs conducted by park rangers about what you might experience out on the trail.

-Address: 1160 Otter Creek Road, Nashville, Tennessee
+Address: 1160 Otter Creek Road, Oak Hill, Tennessee

-Harpeth Woods Trail is one of three designated trails in 626-acre Edwin Warner Park.
+Harpeth Woods Trail is one of three designated trails in the 626-acre Edwin Warner Park.
 This 2.5-mile moderate, forested loop trail has a slight elevation of 350 feet.
 The trailhead is conveniently accessed from the parking lot at the Warner Park Nature Center.
 Here, you will meet locals who use this popular route for daily walks and runs.
 The nature center also organizes guided hikes year-round on this trail and others in the park.

 When picking up a free trail map at the nature center, spend time exploring the center's fascinating wildlife exhibits.
 Learn about the trees and plant life you will see on your hike.
 This is a lovely place to enjoy a picnic before or after your hike.
 Restrooms and drinking water are available.